Nikil-Chauhan/bookmyshow-backend/README.md

 ## 🏗️ Architecture

-The application follows a layered architecture:
+The application follows a layered backend architecture:

 ```text
 Client